 - 1. Formal name of the Legal Entity; - 2.
 A registered Assumed Name for the Legal Entity (if included in the Subject); - 3.
-An organizational unit of the Legal Entity (if included in the Subject); - 4.
+An organizational unitAffiliate of the Legal Entity as described in Section 7.1.4.2.2 (if included in the Subject as an subject: organizational UnitName); - 4.
 An address of the Legal Entity (if included in the Subject); - 5.
 Jurisdiction of Incorporation or Registration of the Legal Entity; and - 6.
 Unique identifier and type of identifier for the Legal Entity.